 And, just so you know, information about the Restaurant Revitalization Fund is rapidly emerging, with new information coming out every day.
-The information in this article is up to date as of March 30, 2021 but is subject to change.
+The information in this article is up to date as of May 3, 2021 but is subject to change.
 We’ll do our best to provide you with updated information as it becomes available.

 Businesses that aren’t eligible include the following: